 What can I apply for?

-You can spend the grant on any of the three types of activity below.
+You can spend the funding on any of the three types of activity below.

-Please note you can apply for up to £500 and simpler applications can be more easily assessed so we encourage you only apply for the costs you need right now and apply for less than £500 if that’s all you need.
+Please note, you can apply for up to £500.
+Simpler applications can be more easily assessed so we encourage you to only apply for the costs you need right now, and apply for less than £500 if that’s all you need.

 Instruments and Equipment